 Piercing through the outer rim of the hand.

-The prayer, aptly named in accordance to its placement, is a surface done through the outer edge of the hand.
+The prayer piercing, aptly named in accordance to its placement, is a surface piercing done through the outer edge of the hand.
 When both hands come together, we have the image of a preacher.

-The problem with thisis that it’s susceptible to infection.
+The problem with this piercing is that it’s susceptible to infection.